 Remember, it’s not set in stone.
 After a while, you’ll be able to see what’s working well, and what’s not, and talk to your healthcare providers about making changes as necessary.
 It’s a great tool to help people work together with a common goal of improving someone’s life.

-Do you require a Positive Behaviour Support Practitioner?
+Do you require a NDIS Positive Behaviour Support Practitioner?

 If you or someone you know are funded through NDIS and seeking Positive Behaviour Support, click here for more information about working with a Positive Behaviour Support Practitioner.
-They’re here to help people of all ages living with a disability to live their best lives.
+They’re here to help people living with a disability to live their best lives.